simpleanalytics/blog/_posts/_2020-05-27-practical-tips-for-better-privacy-for-your-business.md

 </details>

-To prevent giving the page your visitors are on you can add the `referrerpolicy` attribute with a `no-referrer` value to your script tags.
+To prevent giving the page your visitors are viewing, you can add the `referrerpolicy` attribute with a `no-referrer` value to your script tags.

 <details markdown="1">
 <summary>Show code example</summary>